 The National Honor Society promotes recognition for students who demonstrate outstanding achievement in the areas of scholarship, character, leadership, and service.
-In order to qualify, students must attain a WGPA of 3.7 and participate in school service as well as community service activities.
-Students are eligible for National Honor Society in spring of their junior year or fall of their senior year, depending upon when each student met the necessary requirements outlined below:
+In order to qualify, students must attain a WGPA of 3.75 and participate in school service as well as community service activities.
+Students are eligible for National Honor Society in spring of their junior year.